Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 linFeats |

-A vector containing the indices of which features to split linearly on when using linear penalized splits (defaults to use all numerical features). |
+Specify which features to split linearly on when using linear (defaults to use all numerical features) |

 monotonicConstraints |

 Specifies monotonic relationships between the continuous features and the outcome.
-Supplied as a vector of length p with entries in 1,0,-1 which 1 indicating an increasing monotonic relationship, -1 indicating a decreasing monotonic relationship, and 0 indicating no constraint.
-Constraints supplied for categorical variable will be ignored. |
+Supplied as a vector of length p with entries in 1,0,-1 which 1 indicating an increasing monotonic relationship, -1 indicating a decreasing monotonic relationship, and 0 indicating no relationship.
+Constraints supplied for categorical will be ignored. |

 overfitPenalty |

-Value to determine how much to penalize the magnitude of coefficients in ridge regression when using linear splits. |
+Value to determine how much to penalize magnitude of coefficients in ridge regression |

 doubleTree |